-- In the Doctor Who episode "The Three Doctors", a green blob teleports the Doctor and part of the building he's in through a black hole, and later the rest of the building.
+- In "The Three Doctors", a green blob teleports the Doctor and part of the building he's in through a black hole, and later the rest of the building.
 The two parts of the building arrive in different locations.
 At the end, when everything is sent back to "where it came from", the two parts of the building are re-assembled, apparently without any permanent damage.

-- An issue of Dungeon?
-Dragon? magazine with Shadow-powered artifacts relates how this happened to the thief who previously owned them.
+- An issue of Dragon with Shadow-powered artifacts relates how this happened to the thief who previously owned them.
 He'd crafted a bodysuit out of Shadow-matter, and used it to slip in and out of treasuries all over the various kingdoms.
 One King set up lots of lights, leaving only a single shadowed area large enough for him to step through, with several guards at the ready.
 When said Thief popped out, the guards cut off his hands and head, causing the rest of him to fall back into the Plane of Shadows.
 The artifacts were basically the hood and gloves of his suit.

 - In Traveller, the only means of traveling faster than light is with a jump drive, a device that surrounds a starship with a "jump bubble" 1-2 metres from the skin of the ship, and then sends it through an alternate dimension for a few parsecs.
 In addition to potentially driving a person mad if they look at it directly, any object which passes through the bubble is gone and the edge touching the event horizon is cut perfectly between atoms.
 The parts which passed through are presumably spread out in a thin mist stretching across a good portion of a light year of empty space.